 WordPress transforms the headings you put in your content into their respective HTML tags (

 <h3> and so on).
-That makes it important to think about which type of headings you use, and in which order.
+That makes it important to consider which type of headings you use and in which order.
 Getting that wrong can make your content harder to understand.

 Although most themes for WordPress get the basics right, it’s worth making sure that your template sets your post title is an